dotherightthing/traktor-live-v1/README.md

 2. Application settings:
     1. `bome-midi-translator-pro/settings.bmts`

-The `.bmtp` file is Automatically loaded by the Automator app, otherwise double-click to load.
+The `.bmtp` file is Automatically loaded by the AppleScript app, otherwise double-click to load.

 ##### Ableton Live MIDI setup